 Program descriptions for upcoming summer programs are generally not finalized until September or October.
 Please check here for details as they become available.

-If you're interested in being a factotum, please download the appropriate forms below and return them by September 30.
-They contain an application form, recommendation form, and information about program locations.
-Please request a factotum manual by emailing email@example.com.
+If you're interested in being a factotum, please download the appropriate forms below and return them by October 15, 2015.
+They contain an application form, recommendation form, and if available, information about program locations.
+Please request a factotum manual by emailing firstname.lastname@example.org.